junxit/us-congress-bills-110/metadata.md

 - 2007-03-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 359 - 48 (Roll no. 187). (text: CR H3025-3026)
 - 2007-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 359 - 48 (Roll no. 187).(text: CR H3025-3026)
 - 2007-03-26 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-03-27 — Received in the Senate.
+- 2007-03-28 — Read twice and referred to the Committee on Commerce, Science, and Transportation.